Welcome to today's edition of the Rush 24-7 podcast.

 The drive-by's on the case.

-They understand that media matters is simply a Clinton proxy.
+They understand that Media Matters is simply a Clinton proxy.

-They will still use Media Matters things if it suits them to go after their enemies, uh people like me.
+They will still use Media Matters things if it suits them to go after their enemies, people like me.

 When there's a story that Clintons don't like, they seize on it, they turn it back on the reporter, and they make it about the reporter.

-As the First Lady Hillary called for a public frontal assault against uh the Washington Post's lead Whitewater reporter, Susan Smith.
+As the First Lady Hillary called for a public frontal assault against the Washington Post's lead Whitewater reporter, Susan Smith.

-Uh it was certainly uh uh planned.
+It was certainly planned.

 Quick timeout.